nwrenger/doenermann-bot/README.md

 admins = [ "" ]
 ```

-- You can start the bot by running the binary file provided in the release (make sure to give it the right permissions and that the `config.toml` is in the same directory as the binary):
+- You can start the bot by running the binary file provided in the release, make sure to give it the right permissions and that the `config.toml` is in the same directory as the binary:

 ```shell
 ./doenermann-bot